 Machine Learning works on the concepts of either Supervised or Unsupervised training model.
-It comes more evident in the further sections of the article where this is explained in better details after the necessary information is provided.
-The process by which the input and output are mapped to yield a better model is called the Supervised learning.
-The means by which you don’t have control over the learning process or where it gets unpredictable is called as Unsupervised machine learning.
+It comes more evident in the further sections of the article where this is explained in better detail after the necessary information is provided.
+The process by which the input and output are mapped to yield a better model is called Supervised Learning.
+The means by which you don’t have control over the learning process or where it gets unpredictable is called Unsupervised machine learning.

 Here is the tabular form that helps you understand the differences between regular algorithms and machine learning algorithms.
 Though on a broader sense these are just algorithms, the context in which these find their usage makes them two very different entities.
 Let us now try to understand these in detail:

 |Classic algorithms are nothing but step by step instructions based on the input that is provided, that determines the specific output.
 Hence, these can be termed as RULE BASED algorithms.||Machine learning algorithms process labeled or unlabelled input data to deduce the probable output that is based on the input data that is fed into this algorithm.|